 Explains send a message to a queue, for more posts in this series go to Contents.

-In the previous post we looked at how queues can be created with the management client.
-For being able to send messages to queues we required the AzureMessaging.ServiceBus package.
+In the previous post we looked at how queues can be created with the built-in management client.
+For being able to send messages to queues we can simply continue to use the previously installed AzureMessaging.ServiceBus package.
 If you search for Azure Service Bus on nuget you might stumble over the Microsoft.Azure.ServiceBus package, be aware that this is the old and new legacy Azure Service Bus client.
-For any new development you want to use the Azure.Messaging.ServiceBus client.
+For any new development, you want to use the Azure.Messaging.ServiceBus client.

 Once you have the connection string to Azure Service Bus you can start sending messages to queues by using the ServiceBusSender.
 The ServiceBusSender provides the necessary bits to interact with queues.
 Senders are created from a ServiceBusClient.